billyc10/dotnet-learning/dotnet-learning/Models/README.md

 ```cs
 public RestaurantReviewContext(DbContextOptions<RestaurantReviewContext> options) : base(options)
 ```
 We use the options to specify what kind of database we will be using when registering the DbContext in our program.
-In our API, we are currently using an in-memory database and so it is registered as:
+In our API, we are currently using an in-memory database (Nuget dependency: `Microsoft.EntityFrameworkCore.InMemory`) and so it is registered as:

 ```cs
 builder.Services.AddDbContext<RestaurantReviewContext>(options =>
     options.UseInMemoryDatabase("RestaurantReviews"));
 ```

+The DbContext comes with methods to interact with the database, e.g:
+- `Add`
+- `FindAsync`
+- `FromSql`
+- `SaveChanges`